jackn11/epigenome-foundation-models-bench/README.md

 The practical implementation part of the final project for CS-433 Machine learning course at EPFL.
 This project focuses at benchmarking two state-of-the-art epigenomic foundation models EpiAgent and ChromFound.

+*The results of this project should be interpreted as research guidelines and must not be used as standalone evidence for clinical decision-making.*

 ## Repository structure:

 - `/benchmarks` - all of our benchmarking code